-He has been fortunate enough to have participated in many workshops, beginning with the 6 Masters at the International Forum.
+- He has been fortunate enough to have participated in many workshops, beginning with the 6 Masters at the International Forum.
 Other workshops include 32 sword with Master Jack Yan from Toronto, and 8 and 24 forms and 32 sword with Masters Li and Wu from Japan.
-He has had the privilege of taking several workshops with Grandmaster Chen Zhenglei, including Chen Essential 18 forms and Old Frame One.
-In the spring of 2011, with Master Peng he attended the International Seminar on Chen’s Taiji in Los Angeles for 5 days of intense training in Chen style Taiji, Old Frame 1, Old Frame 2 and New Frame 1.
-He attended another intense camp with the Grandmaster in Las Vegas studying New Frame 1 in 2015 and one more in Toronto in June 2017 practicing Old Frame 2.
+He has had the privilege of taking several intensive training workshops with Grandmaster Chen Zhenglei in locations such as Los Angeles, Las Vegas, Toronto and in 2018 the Chen Village, Jiaozuo, China.
+At the Chen Village he competed in the 8th China Chenjiagou Kungfu Elite Tournament.

 Brian currently teaches Chen and Yang style Taiji at the Academy and serves as Vice – Chairman of the Peng You Taiji Association.